Zika virus spread may draw stock market investor attention

 The investment reaction is reminiscent of the deadly Ebola virus outbreak that began in 2014 and spread to the United States before being contained.
 Shares of some small companies that were developing Ebola treatments and related products soared during the frenzy over the disease, though some of the gains were short lived.

-For example, shares of Tekmira Pharmaceuticals, the developer of an Ebola therapy that has since changed its name to Arbutus Biopharma Corp (ABUS.O), soared 40 percent to nearly $30 in the days after the first U.S. patient was diagnosed with Ebola on Sept 30, 2014.
+For example, shares of Tekmira Pharmaceuticals, the developer of an Ebola therapy that has since changed its name to Arbutus Biopharma Corp, soared 40 percent to nearly $30 in the days after the first U.S. patient was diagnosed with Ebola on Sept 30, 2014.

 But Arbutus' shares have not risen to such heights since then.
 Last July, when the company announced plans to change its name, it said it would focus on a cure for hepatitis B.

-Shares of Lakeland Industries (LAKE.O), which increased production for its protective suits, saw its shares quadruple in the fall of 2014 to as much as nearly $30 a share.
+Shares of Lakeland Industries, which increased production for its protective suits, saw its shares quadruple in the fall of 2014 to as much as nearly $30 a share.
 Soon after the shares receded; they now trade at about $12.

 (Reporting by Lewis Krauskopf in New York; Editing by Leslie Adler)